-21 The vulnerabilities of, for example, Microsoft Windows, is well documented, and security concerns have been one of the foundations of the open-source software movement.
+28 The vulnerabilities of, for example, Microsoft Windows, is well documented, and security concerns have been one of the foundations of the open-source software movement.

-22 The UK Data Protection Act 1998 does impose obligations on 'computer bureaux' as well as on users, but even this unusual feature does not reach equipment or software suppliers directly have often deferred to general standards and guidelines on security.
-The Australian Federal Privacy Commissioner's Information Sheet: Security (2001) includes a list of national and international security standards24, as does the Victorian Privacy Commissioner's Guidelines to the IPPs Part Two, August 2002, and the three part NSW Information Security Guidelines25.
+29 The UK Data Protection Act 1998 does impose obligations on 'computer bureaux' as well as on users, but even this unusual feature does not reach equipment or software suppliers directly

+Despite these tensions, the other reasons for taking security measures has led to a major 'security' industry, well established long before privacy protection was added to the list of justifications.
+Because of the existence of this established expertise, Privacy regulators have often deferred to general standards and guidelines on security.
+The Australian Federal Privacy Commissioner's Information Sheet: Security (2001) includes a list of national and international security standards31, as do the Victorian Privacy Commissioner's IPP Guidelines32, and the three part NSW Information Security Guidelines33.
+National and international standards on generic risk management34 are also often cited, but care should be taken not to assume that such generic standards will necessarily be judged as adequate in the specific context of security of personal information.